 ANEW Hotel Hunters Rest is a picturesque sub-tropical country resort steeped in history.
 It is adjacent to the Kgaswane Mountain Reserve, a scenic nature reserve known for its sable antelopes as well as its hiking trails, and hotel guests have direct access to the reserve.
 There are 98 rooms (including 6 self-catering units) set in lush gardens, a 9-hole golf course, a lovely spa and many other facilities.

-These self-catering resorts in the North-West area make great family holiday destinations.
+These self-catering resorts in the North-West area make great family holiday destinations as well as affordable weekend getaways near Johannesburg.
 They are situated in nature reserves where wildlife roam freely and offer abundant activities for the whole family.

 Situated in a wildlife reserve near Brits in the North-West province, Dikhololo is a sprawling resort with accommodation ranging from two-sleeper to eight-sleeper units.
 Activities include game drives, swimming, spa treatments, quad-biking, kayaking and many other sports.